maheshsabnis/blazemarch2021/nodejs/readme.md

     - Create a Product array and make sure that only Admin can Add.Update/Delete/Read Products
     - Manager can Add/Update Products
     - Clerk can only Read products

+# Date 28-April-2021

+1. Create Seperate pages for List of Employees, Create Employee, Update Employee and Delete EMployee
+    - ListEMployees.html
+        - Show List of Employees when the page is loaded
+        - Add a link on this page to create a new employee
+        - If data is showin in table, then add link or button in each row to navigate to UpdateEmp.html to load Employee to Update and Update the employee
+        - If data is showin in table, then add link or button in each row to navigate to DeleteEmp.html to load Employee to Deete and Delete the employee
+        - UpdateEmp.html and DeleteEmp.html must contians links for navigating back to ListEmployee.html
+    - CreateEmp.html
+        - UI for Creating employee
+        - Add link to navigate to List page